- Course Number:

 - Solve problems and make decisions using multiple and effective math strategies, with particular emphasis on scientific problems.

 - Understand, interpret and work with concrete objects and symbolic representation (e.g. pictures, numbers, graphs, computer representations)

 - Utilize technology to solve a mathematical problem, with particular emphasis on scientific problems.

-- Determine the degree of precision best suited to the situations
+- Determine the degree of precision best suited to solve GED mathematical problems.

 Course Activities and Design

 - Interpret and apply a variety of complex patterns, functions, and relationships, using technology strategically.